 Shareholders will not be able to attend the Meeting in person.
-The virtual Meeting will be accessible by internet at the following link: <https://orvana.zoom.us/> using the facilities of ZOOM.
-We recommend that Shareholders call in twenty minutes in advance of the Meeting start time of 9:30 am EST on February 14, 2025 to allow ample time to check into the Meeting electronically via the internet, and to complete the registration and voting procedures.
+The Meeting will be held by video conference.
+Shareholders who wish to attend must complete the advance registration and verification process described below.
+Upon confirming a shareholder's (or duly appointed proxyholder's) entitlement to attend and vote, the Company will provide the video conference access link and any required meeting credentials (such as a Meeting ID and passcode).
+We recommend that shareholders call in twenty minutes in advance of the Meeting start time of 9:30 am EST on February 12, 2026 to allow ample time to check into the Meeting electronically via the internet, and to complete the registration and voting procedures.

-Subject to the following registration process, Shareholders as of the close of business on January 10, 2025 will have an equal opportunity to participate in the Meeting by webcast, regardless of geographic location.
+Subject to the following registration process, shareholders as of the close of business on January 8, 2026 will have an equal opportunity to participate in the Meeting by webcast, regardless of geographic location.

-Registered Shareholders and proxyholders who have completed the Company's virtual meeting advance registration process will be able to attend the Meeting via webcast.
-Non-registered Shareholders who appoint themselves as proxyholder through their intermediary will be permitted to attend the Meeting via webcast.
-Non-registered Shareholders who have not duly appointed themselves as proxyholder will not be permitted to attend the Meeting.
+Registered shareholders and proxyholders who have completed the Company's virtual meeting advance registration process will be able to attend the Meeting via webcast.
+Non-registered shareholders who appoint themselves as proxyholder through their intermediary will be permitted to attend the Meeting via webcast.
+Non-registered shareholders who have not duly appointed themselves as proxyholder will not be permitted to attend the Meeting.
 This procedure is in place to ensure that the Company can verify the identity of any shareholder at the Meeting.
-The Company does not have a record of the Company's non-registered Shareholders and, as a result, will have no knowledge of their shareholdings or entitlement to vote unless they appoint themselves as proxyholder.
+The Company does not have a record of the Company's non-registered shareholders and, as a result, will have no knowledge of their shareholdings or entitlement to vote unless they appoint themselves as proxyholder.
 Please see "Appointment of Proxyholder" and "Revocation of Proxy" below.

-In order to streamline the Meeting process, the Company encourages Shareholders to vote in advance of the Meeting using the voting instruction form or the form of proxy mailed to them with the Meeting materials and submitting them by no later than 9:30 a.m.
-EST on February 12, 2025, the cut-off time for deposit of proxies prior to the Meeting.
+In order to streamline the Meeting process, the Company encourages shareholders to vote in advance of the Meeting using the voting instruction form or the form of proxy mailed to them with the Meeting materials and submitting them by no later than 9:30 a.m.
+EST on February 10, 2026, the cut-off time for deposit of proxies prior to the Meeting.